bnb89bnb/bnb89bnb/README.md

 One-sentence generation application
 As shown in the figure below, select Chat mode in CodeBuddy and enter your own requirements:

-The requirements are as follows: Use Vue 3+Vite+Elementiplus technology stack to realize an electronic photo album project.
+The requirements are as follows: bnb89Use Vue 3+Vite+Elementiplus technology stack to realize an electronic photo album project.

 Then follow the generated tips to develop applications, and truly realize the brainless development mode.

-Analytical response
+Analytical responsebnb89
 When we put forward our own requirements, CodeBuddy returned the corresponding content to us, and then we can develop according to the prompts.
 This process is not explained too much.
 We mainly analyze the rationality of the response content.